 - What activities create stress, overwhelm, exhaustion, and hopelessness.

-- Which practices increase feelings of hope and motivation.
+- Which practices increase feelings of hope, courage, and resilience.

 The Art of Perseverance is offered virtually, so you can join from anywhere in the world via cell, phone, or internet.
-All calls will also be recorded and available for later listening.
+All sessions will be recorded and available for later listening.

-A note: If you attended this program in 2018, there is new material that deepens your learning from the first iteration.
+A note: If you’ve attended this program before, there is new material that deepens your learning from previous iterations.

 Activism isn’t just about what we do, it’s about who we choose to be in the face of difficulty.

-Join me—and other Americans of conscience who share your hopes—in The Art of Perseverance.
+Join me—and other Americans of conscience—in The Art of Perseverance.